Helmet Rules in India: Everything You Need to Know

 Legal Requirements for Wearing Helmets in India

-Section 129 of the Motor Vehicles Act states that individuals who ride a bike (even a pillion rider) older than four year must wear "protective headgear".
+Section 129 of the Motor Vehicles Act states that individuals who ride a bike (even a pillion rider) older than 4 years of age must wear "protective headgear".
 However, the Act has undergone various amendments to ensure it covers all the aspects related to bike riding on highways or other public roads in India.

 Remember, this rule applies to both the rider and the pillion riders.
 Here is a list of rules for wearing helmets in India: